-We designed our NantHealth solutions to enable providers, payers and self-insured employers to overcome challenges encountered across the knowledge, care delivery, and payer domains within the healthcare continuum.
+We designed our NantHealth solutions to enable providers, payers, pharma and self-insured employers to overcome challenges encountered across the knowledge, care delivery, and payer domains within the healthcare continuum.

-We are a leading vendor of payer-provider collaboration solutions (NaviNet Open), with a national provider network of approximately 800,000 active user accounts on the NaviNet platform across all 50 states.
-We also estimate that over 75% of all oncology practices in the United States have used Eviti, our decision support solution.
+We are a leading vendor of payer-provider collaboration solutions (NaviNet Open), with a national provider network of approximately 870,000 active user accounts on the NaviNet platform across all 50 states.